 As part of its effort to abate methane emissions into the atmosphere, the second most impactful greenhouse gas, right after carbon dioxide, the European Commission published in 2020 the EU Methane Strategy.
 The key pillar of the strategy, the EU Methane Regulation (Regulation (EU) 2024/1787), aims to minimise methane leaks of fossil energy companies operating in the EU and reduce emissions across the Union’s global fossil supply chain.

-Entered into force on the 4th of August 2024, the Regulation lays down rules for the accurate measurement, quantification, monitoring, reporting and verification of methane emissions in the Union’s oil, gas and coal upstream sectors, as well as for their reduction, including through leak detection and repair surveys, repair obligations, and restrictions on venting and flaring.
+Entered into force on 4 August 2024, the Regulation lays down rules for the accurate measurement, quantification, monitoring, reporting and verification of methane emissions in the Union’s oil, gas and coal upstream sectors, as well as for their reduction, including through leak detection and repair surveys, repair obligations, and restrictions on venting and flaring.

 It also applies increasingly strict requirements for crude oil, natural gas and coal imported in the EU, imposing penalties on importers placing non-compliant products on the Union market.